TheresaLui/SelfHelpContent_v2/articles/microsoft.sql.insights/sql-connectivity-18456-65.md

 	cloudEnvironments="public, blackForest, fairfax, mooncake, usnat, ussec"
 	ownershipId="AzureData_AzureSQLDB_Connectivity"
 />
+# We ran diagnostics on your resource and found an issue

-# Login failed because password did not match that for the user provided
+## **Login failed because password did not match that for the user provided**

 <!--issueDescription-->
 We ran diagnostics between <!--$StartTime-->StartTime<!--/$StartTime--> UTC and <!--$EndTime-->EndTime<!--/$EndTime--> UTC and we were able to detect login failures.